sajpro/directory-plugin/readme.md

+Create a simple and well structured directory plugin where a logged in user will submit listings through a frontend submission form.
+And submitted listings will be shown to the visitor using 4x3 grid on the frontend.
+We just need to store the following data (you can use more but not less):

+    1. Title
+    2. Content
+    3. Owner/Author
+    4. Status
+    5. Submission date
+    6. Preview image

+Technical requirements:

+    1. Use REST API custom endpoint for listings submission and listings query.
+    2. Use custom table to store data.
+    3. Use Ajax in submission form and pagination.
+    4. Display submitted listings on the backend using WP_List_Table.
+    5. Use block (Gutenberg block) to display submission form and listings gird.

 ### DB Table:
 Stored the same input in a custom table mentioned in the assignmet sheet.
 Nothing more nothing less.
 This table is getting creating during the plugin activation.